Easy Lemon Bars

 Instructions

-- Make the shortbread crust: In a mixing bowl, whisk together the flour and sugar.
-Then using a pastry blender or your hands, cut the butter into the mixture until it resembles coarse crumbs.
-Then press into the bottom of the your 9x13 pan.
+- In a mixing bowl, whisk together the flour, sugar and salt.
+Add the softened butter and cut in using a pastry blender or your hands until it resembles coarse crumbs.
+Then press into the bottom of the your 9×13 pan.
 You can use the bottom of a dry measuring cup to press the mixture into the pan or just use your fingertips.
+Don't press too hard or the crust will come out too hard.
+2 cups (240 g) all purpose flour ½ cup (100 g) white granulated sugar ½ teaspoon salt 1 cup (2 sticks, 226 g) unsalted butter

-- Bake the crust for about 20 minutes.
+- Bake the crust for about 20 minutes until lightly golden brown.

 - Meanwhile, while the crust is baking prepare the filling.
-In the same bowl, whisk together all the filling ingredients.
+In a large bowl, whisk together sugar and flour.
+2 ¼ cups (450 g) granulated white sugar ½ cup (60 g) all purpose flour

 - When the crust is done, remove from the oven.
 Immediately pour the lemon filling over the hot crust.
-Then return to the oven again for another 20 minutes or until the filling is set.
+Then return to the oven again for another 25 minutes (22-27 minutes) or until the filling is set and does not jiggle.

-- Immediately dust the top of the lemon bars with powdered sugar.
-Allow the bars to cool completely and set up in your refrigerator (usually about 2 hours).
+- Allow the bars to cool completely (one hour at room temperature) and set up in your refrigerator (usually about 2 hours).
+Dust the top with powdered sugar.
 Then cut into bars and serve.

 Notes